BFS versus DFS for fixed-level targets in ordered trees: Search in case of a known target level

 \section{Search in case of a known target level}

 In Section~\ref{sec:threshold}, we compared the average performance of BFS and DFS when searching for a random node at a fixed level $\ell$, and we determined which of the two algorithms has an advantage depending on $\ell$.
-However, if we know $\ell$ in advance, it does not make sense to visit nodes at levels larger than $\ell$.
-In these cases, it is reasonable to use a simple modification of the DFS algorithm that we call \emph{truncated DFS}, which is defined below. \begin{definition}[Truncated DFS] Apply DFS, but for a fixed level $\ell$, we ignore nodes at levels $>\ell$. \end{definition} Let us define
+However, if we know $\ell$ in advance, it is reasonable to use a simple modification of the DFS algorithm that we call \emph{truncated DFS}, which does not visit nodes at levels larger than $\ell$. \begin{definition}[Truncated DFS] Apply DFS and ignore nodes at levels $>\ell$, where $\ell$ is fixed. \end{definition} Let us define

 Figure~\ref{fig:dfs_trunc} gives an example of a tree traversal when using truncated DFS with $\ell=2$.
 Each node is labeled with its $\dfsTruncScore$.
 Note that nodes at levels above $\ell=2$ are not visited and that $\dfsTruncScore(v)$ gives the number of steps made by the algorithm if the target is $v$.